olijaun/idontbyte/_posts/2019-10-10-beanvalidation.md

 Now, after bad-mouthing bean validation let's talk about its virtues.

-# How to avoid the problems with bean validation
+# How to "properly" use bean validation

 You can find the "final solution" [in my github repository](https://github.com/olijaun/playground/tree/master/beanvalidation-example).
 Assume the following request to a registration service: